brooklynrail/brooklynrail-platform/content/events/2023/01/revisiting-5-1.md

+{{< image media="2023/01/stony-brook-university" size="md" >}}

 W﻿e thank Stony Brook University and the Pollock-Krasner House for their generous partnership to help make this event possible.

-{{< image media="2023/01/stony-brook-university" size="sm" >}}